 Class Two: Years One and Two are taught by Miss Walker and Mrs McCombie.
 Class Two have full time support from our teaching assistants when there is only one teacher in.
 Our teaching assistants work with small groups and deliver one to one interventions in which they have been trained.

-Year Three are taught by Miss Holder.
+Year Three and four are taught by Mrs Pryor and Mrs Mason.
 Mrs Bester, one of our teaching assistants spends some time in Class Three during the week to support with small groups and one to one interventions.

-Years Four, Five and Six are taught by Mrs. Gaden.
+Years Five and Six are taught by Mrs Caselin and Mrs Gaden.
 Mrs Bester and Mrs Beckley, our teaching assistants, support Class Four at different times during the week.

 Children have the choice to bring a packed lunch or order a hot school lunch which is cooked freshly on site every day.
 Our catering company is the county contractor Caterlink.